mk-fg/fgtk/README.rst

   The quick brown fox jumps over the lazy dog

-Using unique encryption key, from HMAC calculated on FIDO2 device, using specified "YXNk" salt value and unextractable key (barring side-channel hacks of the token).
+It's decoded using unique encryption key, derived from HMAC calculated on FIDO2 device, using specified "YXNk" salt value and unextractable key (barring side-channel hacks of the token).

-For any unique salt, there will be an unique key, which cannot be guessed or derived without hardware token and the usual presence-check (e.g. touch, biometrics, PIN) that such devices implement and require.
+For any unique salt, there will be a single unique key, which can't be guessed or derived without hardware token and the usual presence-check (e.g. touch, biometrics, PIN) that such devices implement and require.